openethereum/openethereum.github.io/Register-your-DAPP-for-discovery.md

 ## GitHubHint

-You will find the DAPP for GitHubHint in the Applications.
+Navigate to the _'GitHub Hint'_ dapp in Parity UI.

-First ensure that the right account is selected.
+First, ensure that the right account is selected.
 For each of the following, provide the path and register it to get a hash:

 - image (your DAPP logo)
 - manifest.json
 - content

 After confirming those transactions, the hashes will disappear.
 To recall them, paste your links again.
-This time the hashes will appears in Orange, confirming their registration.
+This time the hashes will appears in orange, confirming their registration.

 Take note of the 3 hashes.

 ## DappReg

-At the moment, there is no DAPP/UI yet available for this contract so we will interact with it manually from the `Contracts` tab of the Parity UI.
+Here are the instructions to interact with the DappReg contract manually using the _'Develop Contracts_' dapp in Parity UI.
+More information on the `DappReg` smart contract can be found [here](Parity-dapp-registry).
+It is also possible to use the _'Dapp Registration'_ dapp instead.

-First `Execute` the the register function and make sure to:
+Click on the DappReg contract in _'Develop Contracts_', then _'Execute'_ the `register` function and make sure to:

-- select the right 'owner' account.
+- select the right _'owner'_ account.
 This is the only account allowed to make changes later
 - provide the `UID` we got from the sha3 call at the beginning
 - send 1 ETH while calling this function